If you do not want to become pregnant soon after having a baby, you need to choose an effective method of contraception.

 - possible side-effects.

-Different contraceptives – a summary
+Different types of contraception – a summary

 The female condom is a soft, rubber-like pouch with a ring at the end.
 You insert it in your vagina to stop sperm getting to your uterus.